 Index funds are passively managed, meaning that fund managers aren't actively involved in the day-to-day selection, evaluation, and trading of stocks.
 Consequently, such funds typically have fewer expenses than actively managed funds and these cost-savings are (or should be) passed along to the investor.

 When you are looking for an index fund to buy, make sure costs are low.
-For example, iShares Core S&P 500 ETF (IVV) has an expense ratio of .07%; Schwab S&P 500 Index (SWPPX), .09%; and Dreyfus Basic S&P 500 Stock Index (DSPIX), .21%.
+For example, at the time of this writing, iShares Core S&P 500 ETF (IVV) has an expense ratio of .07%; Schwab S&P 500 Index (SWPPX), .09%; and Dreyfus Basic S&P 500 Stock Index (DSPIX), .21%.
 All of these are well below most actively managed fund expenses.

 Investing in index funds allows you to invest inexpensively and earn market (index) returns; however, gains are not guaranteed.

 I agree with experts who say that index funds are an easy, inexpensive way to invest, whether you are a newbie with a few hundred dollars or an experienced pro with tens of thousands to invest.
 And I concur that your risk is spread out (generally over large parts of the U.S. economy, European economy, etc.).

 However, just because you are investing in many stocks (say 500, 1000, or more) doesn't mean that you don't have investment risk.
 Investing is risky, period.
 The value of your investments can decline, if the economy as a whole (or its stock prices) decline.

 So, the purpose of index investing is to mimic market performance and economic growth, not to guarantee positive returns year after year.
 When the market grows, your investments grow; but when it stagnates or declines so do your investments.